apache/artemis-website/src/components/artemis-console/index.md

 ---
 layout: project_default_md
-project_name: ActiveMQ Artemis Console
+project_name: Apache Artemis Console
 project_info: The Next Generation Artemis Console built on HawtIO 4
 project_class: artemis
 project_color: purple
 ---

-Apache ActiveMQ&reg; Artemis Console is the next generation console for ActiveMQ Artemis that is built on top of [HawtIO](https://hawt.io/) and written using [React](https://react.dev/) and [Patternfly](https://www.patternfly.org/).
+Apache Artemis Console is the next generation console for Artemis that is built on top of [HawtIO](https://hawt.io/) and written using [React](https://react.dev/) and [Patternfly](https://www.patternfly.org/).

 The console connects to the [Jolokia](https://jolokia.org/) endpoint and allows the management of Artemis resources.